 "I thought I was Eskimo," he said.
 "My adoptive parents told me I was Eskimo, and I didn't know there were Indians in Alaska.
-To Outside people, anyone from Alaska was Eskimo."
+To Outside people, anyone from Alaska was Eskimo.

-It was in fact his racial pride that kept him going, Gray said.
+It was in fact his racial pride that kept him going, Gray said

-"I knew I was different, so I was going to be the best Eskimo out and Indians were natural enemies."
-Although Gray's adoptive parents, foster homes and institutions raised Gray as white, he feels he raised himself as Eskimo
+"I knew I was different, so I was going to be the best Eskimo out there.

 Gray studied Eskimos and their culture.
 He greatly admired the selfreliance that book after book expounded on.
-He wanted to take care of himself and didn't want people to give him a handout
+He wanted to take care of himself and didn't want people to give him a handout.

 "By golly," said Gray, "I became a pretty good Eskimo.
 I even enlisted in the Army years later as Eskimo.
 You can imagine my shock when I got out of the Army and found out I was Indian.
-Me - who had fought Indians in my youth because I read Eskimos
+Me - who had fought Indians in my youth because I read Eskimos and Indians were natural enemies."